Parwan Station Precinct

 The Victorian Planning Authority (VPA) is working with Moorabool Shire Council to prepare a Precinct Structure Plan (PSP) and Infrastructure Contributions Plan (ICP) to facilitate planning for a future mixed-use precinct with up to 13,000 new residents and over 4,000 new jobs and a potential new train station.

-The Parwan Station precinct is directly north of the Parwan Employment Precinct boundary and south of the Bacchus Marsh town centre.
+The Parwan Station precinct is directly north of the Parwan Agribusiness Precinct boundary and south of the Bacchus Marsh town centre.
 It is approximately 472 hectares and comprises of a mix of rural living and individual homesteads, as well as a range of rural activities.

 The Victorian Planning Authority (VPA) plans for growth in new suburbs in the urban growth boundary and renewal sites in parts of metropolitan Melbourne and regional Victoria.
 It reports to the Minister for Planning.